-- Defective vehicle parts, such as faulty brakes, tires, or safety equipment
+- Defective vehicle parts, such as airbags, seatbelts, faulty brakes, tires, or safety equipment

-At Shaked Law Firm, we’ll launch a comprehensive investigation into the cause of your car crash.
-Once we discover why your accident happened we can fight to hold all at-fault parties accountable for your injuries.
+At Shaked Law, we’ll launch a comprehensive investigation into the cause of your car crash.
+Once we discover why your accident happened we can help you hold all at-fault sides accountable for your injuries.

 No two car accidents are the same.
-In order to get the most out of your injury case, it’s important to work with a law firm that has handled a variety of car accident lawsuits.
-The more experience your lawyer has working with different crashes, the more prepared they’ll be to help you.
+In order to get the most out of your injury case, it’s important to work with a firm that has handled a variety of car accident lawsuits.
+The more skilled your lawyer is working with different crashes, the more prepared they’ll be to help you.

-At Shaked Law Firm, we represent clients who have been injured in:
+At Shaked Law, we represent clients who have been injured in: